al6x/nim/web/readme.md

 The `ActionCommand` has the `state` attribute, if it's set to true, the Client would record the current state, all the inputs, and sends it to the Server along with the given `ActionCommand`.

+## How to push updates from the Server?

+Not supported, you need to do it yourself.

+- Use Browser fetch pooling technic and check for update say every 3 sec.
+- Implement the `Transport` interface with WebSocket, currently the Transport uses `fetch`.
+- Use separate WebSocket pusher process, written as separate Nim process or with Redis or something like that.

+## How to write multi user apps like Chat?

+Not supported, you need to do it yourself.

+I don't want to support it right now because such kind of application require capable parallel statefull server.
+Parallel support in Nim is still experimental and lacks some features.
+I think it would be better to use Redis with stateless Nim processes and push updates to server (see another question how to do that).

 ## Isn't it a huge waste to send whole page HTML?

 No it is not.
 Such approach known for many years and works fast and well (see https://hey.com).
 There are special cases when you can't do that, for example if you want to react on every keypress, such cases should be handled manually.